1. What are your pronouns? (If you don't mind sharing them)

-And although I understand the urge to want to express oneself as something else -- it also seems to fall back into the trap of being able to define only themselves in terms of opposition to what they're trying to break away from or distinguish themselves from.
+And although I understand the urge to want to express oneself as the way they see themselves -- that's part of identity, after all -- but to do it in this way, by staking out a pronoun and affixing it to your identity, also seems to fall back into the trap of being able to define only themselves in terms of opposition to what they're trying to break away from or distinguish themselves from.

 I don't think allowing others to define you or the language you use should be codified into your own identity.
 I don't think that's healthy.
 Especially if the goal is acceptance.
 I think acceptance can only be had by not generating expectations.
 If we don't expect you to be anything, in particular, you could potentially be anything.
 Schrodinger's cat analogy is apt for this reason (the cat is both dead and alive simultaneously but only takes its true form once you accept that form as it appears to you with no prior judgments -- because you simply don't know until it manifests itself -- I think Person Identity is likewise).